Process data-trees with reconfigurable-paths in Python¶

 Our goal is to facilitate the composition of engineering-models from loosely-coupled components.
 Initially envisioned as an indirection-framework around pandas coupled with a dependency-resolver, every such model should auto-adapt and process only values available, and allow remapping of the paths accessing them, to run on renamed/relocated value-trees without component-code modifications.

-It is an open source library written for python-3.4 but tested under both python-2.7 and python-3.3+, for Windows and Linux.
+It is an open source library written and tested on Python-3.5+ , Windows and Linux.